Biden’s China ‘pivot’ complicated by Russia’s war in Ukraine

 But Russia’s brutal invasion of Ukraine has made that vexing move even more complicated.
 China’s government has vacillated between full embrace and more measured responses as Russian President Vladimir Putin prosecutes his war, making the decisions for Biden far more layered.

+Biden and China’s Xi Jinping are scheduled to speak by phone on Friday, a conversation that the White House says will center on “managing the competition between our two countries as well as Russia’s war against Ukraine and other issues of mutual concern.”

-That leaves the Biden administration needing to focus East and West at the same time, balancing not simply economic imperatives but military ones as well.
+The Biden administration is left needing to focus east and west at the same time, balancing not simply economic imperatives but military ones as well.

-The president has been deeply invested in rallying NATO and Western allies to respond to Russia with crippling sanctions, supplying an overmatched Ukraine military with $2 billion in military assistance — including $800 million in new aidannounced Wednesday — and addressing a growing humanitarian crisis.
+Biden has been deeply invested in rallying NATO and Western allies to respond to Russia with crippling sanctions, supplying an overmatched Ukraine military with $2 billion in military assistance — including $800 million in new aid announced Wednesday — and addressing a growing humanitarian crisis.

 Eastern flank NATO allies, including Estonia, Latvia, Lithuania, Poland and Romania, have made clear to the Biden administration that they want the U.S. to increase its military presence in the region and do more to address the worst humanitarian crisis in Europe since World War II.
 More than 3 million Ukrainian refugees have fled their country in recent weeks.